Brand development that increases sales velocity, guaranteed.

 Who Is Your Target Audience?

 Knowing your audience is rule number one in marketing.
-Think about the potential customer you’re trying to attract or whom you want to keep.
+Think about the potential customer you’re trying to attract or who you want to keep.
 What kind of language or images would they identify with most?

 Consider key audience demographics: